 Exclusivity provisions are also requested on a case-by-case basis by potential investors.
 However, significant M&A transactions are frequently structured as auction deals where the seller does not accept such exclusivity provision or only accepts such provision once the bidder has been selected as the preferred bidder and only for a short period of time.

 It is permissible and common for tender offer terms and conditions to be documented in a definitive agreement between the offeror and controlling shareholders of the public target company prior to launching a tender offer to public shareholders.
 The target company is generally not a party to such an agreement.
 The procedure would usually involve the following two steps: completing a purchase from controlling shareholders and conducting a tender offer to purchase shares from public and minority shareholders.

 Whilst the precise length of a particular transaction may differ depending on the circumstances, the duration of M&A transactions is generally similar to that observed in many other jurisdictions.
 In general, due diligence takes place for a period of about four to six weeks and negotiation, finalising the transaction documents and the internal approval process and execution are performed for a period of about one to two months after the end of the due diligence.

-Execution to completion usually takes two to three months, which can vary largely depending on how long regulatory approvals, especially merger filing, take.
+Execution to completion usually takes two to three months, which can vary largely depending on how long regulatory approvals, especially business combination reports, take.
 For transactions that could be deemed to restrain competition or those requiring merger filings in multiple jurisdictions, it may take significantly longer to close the transaction.

 However, for M&A transactions in which a special resolution of a general meeting of shareholders is required, such as the merger of a listed company or a transfer of all or an important part of its business, it takes at least two and a half months because it takes at least one and a half months to convene a general meeting of a listed company and about one month for procedures under the KCC, such as the creditor protection procedure.